arathod2/arathod2/README.md

 - 👋 Hi, I’m Amol Rathod
 - 👀 I’m interested in Data Scienceand AI
 - 🌱 I’m currently learning Msc Data Science and AI from University of Liverpool
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Deep-learning Projects
 - 📫 How to reach me arathod2@gmail.com

 <!---